Kubernetes Developer Workshop

 port: 80

-As before, the there are changes that are required to the supplied YAML, replacing anything inside { } with a corresponding real value.
+As before, the there are changes that are required to the supplied YAML, do not try to use it as-is, instead replace anything inside double underscores e.g. __SOMETHING__ with a corresponding real value.

 💡 Accessing and Using the App